 - Respiratory disease: Bacteria in the mouth can move to the lungs and cause infections such as pneumonia.
 This is more common for people with periodontal disease.

-- Cancer: Some research suggests that gum disease may increase the risk of certain forms of cancer, such as kidney, pancreatic, and blood cancers.
+- Cancer: Some suggests that gum disease may increase the risk of certain forms of cancer, such as kidney, pancreatic, and blood cancers.
 More research is needed in this area.

-- Rheumatoid arthritis (RA): Early research shows an association between RA and gum disease.
+- Rheumatoid arthritis (RA): Early shows an association between RA and gum disease.
 However, more research is needed.